Actress Gabourey Sidibe On Anxiety, Phone Sex And Life After 'Precious'

 On her mother's decision to quit teaching and become a busker

 She was a teacher at my school up until the fourth grade.
-She went on sabbatical and starting singing in the subway and found that she made more money singing in the subway that she did working for the Board of Education. ...
+She went on sabbatical and starting singing in the subway and found that she made more money singing in the subway than she did working for the Board of Education. ...
 My mom would take my brother and I down to the subway while she sang.
 She'd sing [for] five hours or so and I would sit on the bench, either somewhere in eyesight or definitely in earshot or something, and I would do my homework or I would read books.

 On her parents' marriage, which her mother initially entered into to help her father get a green card